How To Create Your Perfect Birth Plan (template included)

 7) What I worry about the most regarding this child birth

 What are your foremost worries?
 Is it to not be able to cope with the pain?
 To be forced to an episiotomy (you have the right to question that), the well-being of your baby, being ignored by the midwife, that your partner will faint or something completely else?
 Let them know.

 8) What you should know about the last time I gave birth

 Have you given birth before?
 What was it like?
 Is there anything you would like to do differently or the same?

 9) How can the midwife/doctor/doula support me the best?

-These people don't know you (yet).
+These people don’t know you (yet).
 What is the best way to support you, as far as you know?
-Give you a lot of encouragement?
+Should they give you a lot of encouragement?
 Instructions?
 Remind you to relax and breathe?
 Tell you where in the process you are?
 Or not disturb you unless you ask them to?
 If you want them to help you avoid tearing and episiotomy during the pushing stage, this is also a good thing to stress here.

 10) How can the midwife/doctor/doula support my spouse best?

-Does your spouse want to take active part in helping you through the contractions?
+Does your spouse want to take an active part in helping you through the contractions?
 Any other particular wishes or thoughts your spouse may have?

 11) This would be my ideal childbirth